Why is it essential to wash your Locks properly?

 - an irritated scalp.

-It is absolutely possible to wash your locs without damaging them, as long as you adopt the right method and the right tools.
+It is entirely possible to wash your Locks without damaging them, provided you adopt the right method and the right tools.

-💡What matters is not the exact frequency, but the quality of the wash and the rinse.
-There is no universal rule, but here is the rhythm adopted by most people with locs: every 10 to 30 days.
+💡The important thing is not the exact frequency, but the quality of washing and rinsing.
+There is no universal rule, but here is the rhythm adopted by most Lock wearers: every 10 to 30 days.

-✨ Locks Passion tip: always listen to your scalp; it will tell you when it needs a wash.
-Then you keep the same rhythm.
+✨ Locks Passion tip: always listen to your scalp, it will tell you when it needs washing.
+Then keep the same rhythm.

 Common mistakes to absolutely avoid